kevin-wangzefeng/toc/projects/dragonfly/dragonfly-graduation-dd.md

 ### Required

-- [ ] **Engage with the domain specific TAG(s) to increase awareness through a presentation or completing a General Technical Review.**
+- [x] **Engage with the domain specific TAG(s) to increase awareness through a presentation or completing a General Technical Review.**
   - This was completed and occurred on 09-28-2023, and can be discovered at [Tag Runtime Meeting Notes](https://docs.google.com/document/d/1k7VNetgbuDNyIs_87GLQRH2W5SLgjgOhB6pDyv89MYk/edit?tab=t.0#heading=h.r893yssi5g88).

   <!-- (TOC Evaluation goes here) -->
+  The TAG presentation appears dated because Dragonfly initiated the graduation process in 2024 and was not asked to repeat this step during the process.

+  Non-blocking Suggestion: The TOC Reviewer suggests completing a General Technical Review post-graduation and maintaining GTR documentation.
+Ref: <https://github.com/cncf/toc/blob/main/.github/ISSUE_TEMPLATE/tech-review.yml>.

 - [x]  **All project metadata and resources are [vendor-neutral](https://contribute.cncf.io/maintainers/community/vendor-neutrality/).**